unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 * If a wallet or email already has a free domain, then a second free domain is not permitted.

 :::success congratulations!
-You have successfully minted a free domain with your Reseller account.
+You have successfully minted a free domain with the Partner API.
 :::

 <embed src="/snippets/_discord.md" />